How to Grow Nectarine Trees

 Nectarines are a lot like peaches.
 They have a taste similar to peaches.
 And, they are grown like peaches.
-Sweet and juicy, nectarines differ from peaches as they have smooth skin.
+Sweet and juicy, the most noticeable difference from peaches is their smooth skin.
+Peach skin is fuzzy.
 If you haven’t yet grown a nectarine tree, what are you waiting for!??
 Use this guide on “How to Grow Nectarines” and you’re on your way to growing this tasty fruit.

 Plant Hardiness Zones: 5 – 9.